Administration offers plan to cover COVID care for uninsured

 About 28 million people were uninsured before the pandemic hit, and that number is expected to rise sharply.
 Consultants at Health Management Associates estimate that 12 million to 35 million people could lose workplace coverage in the economic shutdown aimed at containing the spread of the coronavirus.

-The plan for the uninsured was part of a broader announcement by the government detailing additional payments to hospitals, doctors and other health care service providers.
+The plan for the uninsured was part of a broader announcement by the government detailing a second round of economic relief payments to hospitals, doctors and other health care service providers.

+Before Wednesday's announcement, $30 billion had been distributed.
+Additional funds now being released include:

+— $20 billion in payments across a range of health care facilities.